elastic/ecs-dotnet/src/Elastic.Apm.SerilogEnricher/readme.md

 ## Prerequisite

 The prerequisite for this to work is a configured [Elastic APM Agent](https://github.com/elastic/apm-agent-dotnet).
 If the agent is not configured the enricher won't add anything to the logs.

+## Copyright and License

+This software is Copyright (c) 2014-2019 by Elasticsearch BV.

+This is free software, licensed under: [The Apache License Version 2.0](https://github.com/elastic/ecs-dotnet/blob/master/license.txt).